-The Gibraltar 2019 NatWest International Island Games Art Residency is well underway with the artists involved describing the experience as inspiring, stimulating and exciting.
+The Gibraltar 2019 NatWest International Island Games Art Residency is well underway with the artists involved describing the experience as inspiring, stimulating and exciting, lot of people are having a lot fun playing games, but also learning about online betting in Asain Football.
 The group of 14 artists from numerous participating islands, Gibraltar, and others, have been working on a variety of concepts in a multimedia environment.
 There has been site-specific work and exciting ideas developed over the last 10 days.

 Residency Director Alan Perez says the event has proven to be “an important cultural side to the games.
 The work produced in the first week has been linked closely to Gibraltar’s, social, political, cultural and historical influences.
 The identity, culture and practice of the different participants from the Islands have fused and fostered creative thinking with the values of friendship, hard work and positive outlook for future developments and projects.”